 - Ordering, making requests for the good or service needed.

 - Raising purchase orders to the supplier or vendor from which the intended goods are to be bought from

 - Receiving of ordered goods as per the purchase order

-- Payments are made after the goods have been supplied and met the requirements of the purchase order.
+- Payments are made after the goods have been supplied and met the purchase order requirements.

-- Planning & Identification – this is the identification for the need for the goods or service – requests require approval from either head of the department/organization or the CEO.
-It involves emails, memo’s detailing the business need and impact for the good, service, or work.
+- Planning & Identification – this is the identification of the need for the goods or service – requests require approval from either head of the department/organization or the CEO.
+It involves emails; memo’s detailing the business need and impact for the good, service, or work.